Top diplomats from G7 countries meet in Canada as trade tensions rise with Trump

 Canadian Prime Minister Mark Carney apologised for the ad and said last week that he's ready to resume trade talks when the Americans are ready.

-“Every complex relationship has numerous touch points," Anand said.
-"On the trade file, there is continued work to be done — just as there is work to be done on the numerous touch points outside the trade file, and that's where Secretary Rubio and I come in because the relationship has to continue across a range of issues."
+“Every complex relationship has numerous touch points," Anand said in the interview, "On the trade file, there is continued work to be done — just as there is work to be done on the numerous touch points outside the trade file, and that's where Secretary Rubio and I come in because the relationship has to continue across a range of issues."

-Anand said Rubio asked her during a breakfast meeting in Washington last month to play a role in bringing countries to the table to ensure that Trump's Gaza ceasefire plan has longevity.
+Anand said Rubio asked her during a breakfast meeting in Washington last month to play a role in bringing countries to the table to ensure that Trump's Gaza ceasefire plan has longevity, including with a future Gaza reconstruction conference.

 US officials said Rubio, who also may have meetings with other G7 counterparts and at least one of the invited non-G7 foreign ministers, would be focused on initiatives to halt fighting in Ukraine and Gaza, maritime security, Haiti, Sudan, supply chain resiliency and critical minerals.